Looking for a budget gaming headset but refuse to spend an arm and a leg to get one?

-Coming from an FPS gaming background – namely CS:GO, you realise the importance of quality sound.
+Coming from an FPS gaming background - namely CS:GO, you realize the importance of quality sound.

 Being able to hear your enemies is a vital part of your game sense (your overall awareness of how to play the game well), and if you're a newbie, this is one of the first skills you want to learn - how to hear your enemies.

-If you’re serious about topping the leaderboards, a quality headset will help you gain the competitive edge over your enemies.
+If you're serious about topping the leaderboards, a quality headset will help you gain a competitive edge over your enemies.

 Especially if there was an emphasis on the music.
 Many cinematic scenes in games directly affect the scenarios being played out.